Jurji Zaydan: Death and impact

 In 1910, the newly opened Egyptian University offered Zaydan a professorship in Islamic History, which Zaydan accepted only reluctantly because of his unpopularity amongst conservative Muslims.
 He was dismissed before beginning in response to significant outcry from the Muslim public, who objected to his Christian origins and secular leanings.

-Zaydan's secular take on history was particularly controversial in Tarikh al-Tamaddun al-Islam (The History of the Islamic Civilization, 1901–1906), in which he offers a critical secular reading of Islamic history in at least five volumes.
+Zaydan's secular take on history was particularly controversial in Tarikh al-Tamaddun al-Islam (The History of the Islamic Civilization, published 1901–1906), in which he offers a critical secular reading of Islamic history in at least five volumes.
 The experience embittered him until his unexpected death in 1914.

 Leaving behind a legacy that includes 23 published novels, numerous scholarly works, and a magazine then circulated in Persia, India, Japan, Western Africa, Zanzibar, Australia, New Zealand, the West Indies, and North and South America, he was one of the most prolific and renowned Arab writers of the time.
 His impact left a lasting impression on the general Arab population as well as such literary giants as Taha Hussein, Naguib Mahfouz and poet Fadwa Tuqan.

 Beyond the amount of work that he produced in his life though, there is the shift in thinking he brought to the Nahda and those who followed it.
 Because the Arabic novel was written in an accessible language, individualized education took a huge step away from the religious elite and towards the general population.
 His printing press greatly aided in this attempt to spread new knowledge and ideas to people of all backgrounds.